webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 # Intro to Collections

-A collection is a specific, user-directed grouping of archived items from either crawls or WACZ files.
+A collection is a specific, user-directed grouping of either crawls or uploaded WACZ files, both [archived items](./archived-items.md).
 You can create a collection, add content to your collection, include a description to your collection, download your collection, and share your collection whichever way you need to others in your community.

 ## Create a Collection